 How long does it take to hike the Via Dinarica?

 The Via Dinarica spans about 2,000 kilometers in total from Slovenia through to North Macedonia.
 When I hiked the entirety of the White Trail, the longest consecutive route, it took me 59 days.

 I recommend June and September as the absolute best time to go.
 The temperatures are perfect for hiking and it avoids the rainiest months.
 Generally, the hiking season runs from May until October, however during the summer months, especially July and August, it can be oppressively hot.
 Of all of the months, August has the lowest average rainfall in high-altitude areas.
 During late fall, October, and November, the weather transitions into the rainiest period of the year and fog that doesn’t leave for days or even weeks.

-While it doesn’t have as fancy of accommodations as you’ll find when hiking the Tour du Mont Blanc, there is always a mountain hut, refugee, or local hotel that you can stay in.
+While it doesn’t have as fancy of accommodations as you’ll find when hiking the Tour du Mont Blanc or Laugavegur Trail, there is always a mountain hut, refugee, or local hotel that you can stay in.
 Regarding the huts and other accommodations, prices range from 5 to 50 euros.
 The higher end of this range is more like luxurious hotels.
 For most huts, you can expect to pay 10 euros.

 I only spent about five days in a tent.
 Bringing one is always a good idea in case of unforeseen troubles, but rest assured that most nights you can sleep comfortably inside.
 Note that wild camping is not allowed in Slovenia and in the National Parks of Croatia.
 It is allowed in Durmitor for a camping fee of about 3 euros per night for a small tent and 5 euros for a big one.